aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 ![scenario-2-module-1-Picture1](../../images/scenario-2-module-1-Picture1.png)

-7. You can leave the IAM role and Advanced section
+7. Click **Next** Again. (skipping IAM advanced section)
-8. Click **Next**
+8. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.

-9. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.
+Once the CloudFormation stack shows a status of CREATE_COMPLETE, you are ready to move on to the next step2

 ![scenario-2-module-1-Picture2](../../images/scenario-2-module-1-Picture2.png)